 Online Courses in Criminal Psychology: Course Descriptions

 Online courses in criminal psychology are commonly included in Master of Arts (M.A.) or Doctor of Philosophy (Ph.D.) programs in forensic or criminal psychology.
-Introductory courses in criminal psychology also may be offered online to students pursuing undergraduate programs in a variety of topics, including psychology and criminal justice.
+Introductory courses in this field may also be offered online to students pursuing undergraduate degrees in forensic psychology or criminal justice.

 Distance education graduate programs in criminal or forensic psychology prepare students for careers as clinical psychologists, forensic case managers, jury consultants or court liaisons.
 Some of these programs can be taken entirely online, while others include on-campus components.